verrazzano/docs/content/en/docs/uninstall/backup/backup.md

 draft: false
 ---

-Verrazzano provides [Velero](https://velero.io/docs/v1.8/), [rancher-backup](https://rancher.com/docs/rancher/v2.5/en/backups/) and  [MySQL operator](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-backups.html) for backup and recovery at the component and platform level.
+Verrazzano provides [Velero](https://velero.io/docs/v1.8/), [rancher-backup](https://rancher.com/docs/rancher/v2.5/en/backups/), and  [MySQL Operator](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-backups.html) for backup and recovery at the component and platform level.
 First, ensure that the backup component prerequisites are met, as indicated [here]({{< relref "/docs/uninstall/backup/prerequisites.md" >}}).

 The following sections provide detailed configuration information for:

-- The [MySQL operator](https://dev.mysql.com/doc/mysql-operator/en/) to back up persistent data stored in the MySQL database.
+- The [MySQL Operator](https://dev.mysql.com/doc/mysql-operator/en/) to back up persistent data stored in the MySQL database.
 - The [rancher-backup](https://rancher.com/docs/rancher/v2.5/en/backups/) operator, to back up persistent data and Rancher-related configuration.
 See [Rancher backup](#rancher-backup).

 - Velero [hooks](https://velero.io/docs/v1.8/backup-hooks/), to ensure a consistent backup experience for these components:
   - OpenSearch.
 See [OpenSearch backup](#opensearch-backup).
-  - For all other components, besides `Rancher` and `MySQL` refer to the Velero [Backup Reference](https://velero.io/docs/v1.8/backup-reference/).
+  - For all other components, beside `Rancher` and `MySQL`, refer to the Velero [Backup Reference](https://velero.io/docs/v1.8/backup-reference/).

 ## MySQL backup

 To initiate a MySQL backup, create the following example custom resource YAML file that uses OCI object store as a backend.
-The operator uses the `credentials` to authenticate with Oci object store.
+The operator uses the `credentials` to authenticate with OCI object store.

 ```yaml
 kubectl apply -f - <<EOF